cjakabos/portfolio-web/README_old.md

 • The service is available by default on port 8083.
 Check [README](backend/petstore/README.md) for Postman usage.

-7. Ecommerce:
+7. Cloudapp:

 ```
-java -jar target/ecommerce-0.0.1-SNAPSHOT.jar
+java -jar target/cloudapp-0.0.1-SNAPSHOT.jar
 ```

 • The service is available by default on port 8099.
-Check [README](ecommerce/README.md) for Postman usage.
+Check [README](cloudapp/README.md) for Postman usage.

 8. Cloud interface: